seemikehack/pcg/README.md

 ## How To Use
 Get a `CertificateFactory` and a `CertificateRenderer` via OSGi, and follow the API and the JavaDoc.
 I know, I know, code isn't its own documentation, just keep your eyes peeled for more to follow.
+There are a couple of examples in the localtest package, knock yourself out.

 ## Before You Say It...
 It has been pointed out to me that this library stands to be much more